spcourse/integrals/en/monte carlo/integrals/index.md

 $$\int_{0}^{\pi} \sin(x^2) ~dx$$

-Add these equations as functions to your own program and make sure to call `montecarlo()` a number of times at the bottom of the file, to verify each of these examples.
+Add these equations as functions to your own program and make sure to call `montecarlo()` and `plot_montecarlo()` a number of times at the bottom of the file, to verify each of these examples.

 ## Hints